Shakiba97/CET-593-MMSVCC/README.md

 **important: after you finished changing these files accordingly, be sure to adjust the sumo configuration file inputs in `.sumocfg` files (for all three scenarions).

 feel free to ask your questions (naderian@uw.edu).
-I'll be pushing updates to the code by tonight (March 7th). be sure to run the new code after you changed the above files accordingly.
+I'll be pushing updates to the code (.py files) by tonight (March 7th). be sure to run the new code after you changed the above files accordingly.